crosenbroas13/efile_tracking/README.md

 Everything stays on your machine—perfect for non-technical reviewers who need a quick health check before deeper processing.

+If you launch the dashboard straight from a cloned folder without installing the package (`pip install -e .`), the app now adjusts its import path automatically so `src/*` modules still load.
+That means you can use `streamlit run app/qa_dashboard.py -- --out ./outputs` from the repo root without extra setup.

 ## Why this helps
 This inventory gives a transparent map of what was downloaded—counts, sizes, and file types—without touching document content.
 The append-only `run_log.jsonl` provides an audit trail for future validation, making it easier to trust the dataset before deeper processing like OCR or parsing.